 - 917 Nakano-cho, Kasai, Hyogo 675-2102 Japan

-Founded in 1819, Miyake Shuzo focuses its efforts on “terroir,” the special characteristics that the geography and climate of an area bestow on its products, utilizing the water and rice of Kasai City ’s Kue district.
+Founded in 1819, Miyake Brewery utilises water and rice from the Kue area of Kasai and brews sake on a 'cooperative farm'.
 Their sake is brewed with Yamada Nishiki rice grown in a field across the Manganjigawa River from the brewery that is grown with water from the Manganjigawa River’s system, as well as with groundwater from that selfsame river system.
 They frequently communicate with the farmers that they contract with for the cultivation of Yamada Nishiki, both sides working hard in order to produce better sake.
 Another noteworthy part of their sake brewing is that every single step is done by hand; in particular, they spare no effort working both day and night managing the rice paddies and shubo yeast mash.

 Since the brewery was founded, 7 generations of owners spanning over 200 years have brewed sake, even during massive societal shifts.
 Their representative brand, “Kiku Nihon,” was named by the 4th generation owner Takeyoshi Miyake, and its taste and traditions have been passed down for over 100 years.

 Fukunishiki Major stocks / Fukunishiki

 Brewing Junmai-shu that touches hearts through Banshu’s rice, water, and people